preciofishbone/OmniaDocs/team-collaboration/last-updated-documents/index.rst

 ..
 Image:: custom-query-tab.png

 + **Exclude File Types**: Use this field if certain file types should not be displayed in the list.
 + **Query Template**: For advanced scenarios.
-One example could be "path: https:://customer.sharepoint.com/sites/extranet" to only show documents from the the extranet site.
-Another could be fileextension:DOCX to only show docx documents.
+One example could be fileextension:DOCX to only show docx documents.
 + **Title Search Property**: For advanced scenarios (more information will be added soon).
 + **Author Search Property**: For advanced scenarios (more information will be added soon).